 The Italian Program offers a variety of options to study abroad during intersession, summer, and the semester in Italy.
-Visit the JHU Study Abroad website for the most recent programs.
+Visit the JHU Global Education Office website for the most recent programs.

 Students must get approval for their proposed program from the Italian Program’s director of undergraduate studies prior to their departure.